 - The products offer the security of knowing that should leakage occur, something is in place to absorb it.

 - For some people with incontinence, absorbent products are a more appealing option than surgery or medication.

 - There is an ongoing cost associated with using products.

 - Your eldery parent may feel self-conscious using the products due to possible bulkiness or noise.

 - Many people feel embarrassed buying the products.

 Talking about Incontinence

-When addressing the issue with your elderly parent, its best to be blunt.
+When addressing the issue with your elderly loved one, it's best to be blunt.
 Unfortunately, incontinence is an issue that many elders must face.
 Although buying adult diapers can be embarassing, the alternative -- having an accident in public -- could be worse.